marcuslim835/co-opeDown/DeveloperGuide.md

 ### 1.2 Player Controls
 Player 1 Controls: WAD for movement, S to shoot <br>
 Player 2 Controls: Arrow Keys (except Down Arrow) for movement, Down Arrow to shoot <br>
-The rationale for using only four keys that are adjacent to each other is to facilitate the one-handed use of a single keyboard by two players to play the game, or for one person to control both characters simultaneously.

 ### 1.3 Scoring Mechanics
 Scoring can differ by the different stages. <br>